HSBC Everyday Global Account (EGA): Earn up to 2.65% p.a. on SGD fresh funds

 In short, the HSBC EGA may work best as a supplementary savings account if you’re prepared to park fresh funds for a few months and meet the activity requirements.

-But if you’re after fuss-free, long-term rates, you may want to compare it with other high-interest savings accounts available.
+If you prefer a simpler account with fewer conditions, you may want to compare it with other high-interest savings accounts available.

-To find out which savings account allows your money to work harder, check out our guide to the best savings account with highest interest rates in Singapore
+To find out which savings account allows your money to work harder, check out our guide to the best savings account with highest interest rates in Singapore.

 lightbulb